gygelly/Candid/README.md

 The subject must be a string representing the route name (`url =/foo/bar` -> `name = foo.bar`).

-For the client he condition and user functions doc will be the this.params from iron:router.
+For the client the condition and user functions doc will be the this.params from iron:router.
 For the server it will be the this.request.

+For client the user will return the current user.

+For server the user will never return a user:
 No http actions will have the user object available to them and these rules will be all or nothing.
 If you have a security solution to this let me know via a Github issue!
 Please do not PR these solutions as I will require them to be add-ons.
 (Unless your MDG -_^)